fblupi/rename-music-by-tags/README.md

 #### Requirements

 * Install python if not installed: `sudo apt-get install python`
-* Install pip if not installed: http://pip.readthedocs.org/en/stable/installing/ (Python 2.7.9 and later on python2 series and Python 3.4 and later include pip by default).
+* Install pip if not installed `sudo apt-get install python-pip` (Python 2.7.9 and later on python2 series and Python 3.4 and later include pip by default).
-* Install eyed3 if not installed: `pip install eyed3`
+* Install eyed3 if not installed: `sudo pip install eyed3`

 #### Use